Somalia: Monetary and payment system

 With a significant improvement in local security, Somali expatriates began returning to the country for investment opportunities.
 Coupled with modest foreign investment, the inflow of funds have helped the Somali shilling increase considerably in value.
-By March 2014, the currency had appreciated by almost 60% against the U.S. dollar over the previous 12 months.
+By March 2014, the currency had appreciated by almost 60% against the US dollar over the previous 12 months.
 The Somali shilling was the strongest among the 175 global currencies traded by Bloomberg, rising close to 50 percentage points higher than the next most robust global currency over the same period.

 The Somalia Stock Exchange (SSE) is the national bourse of Somalia.
 It was founded in 2012 to attract investment from both Somali-owned firms and global companies in order to accelerate the ongoing post-conflict reconstruction process in Somalia.
+In June 2025, the National Securities Exchange of Somalia (NSES) was launched in Mogadishu, with future plans to trade stocks and sukuk bonds.

 Energy and natural resources

 The World Bank reports that, in 2007, electricity was largely supplied by local businesses.
 Among these domestic firms is the Somali Energy Company, which performs generation, transmission and distribution of electric power.
 In 2010, the nation produced 310 million kWh and consumed 288.3 million kWh of electricity, ranked 170th and 177th, respectively, according to the CIA.